 Oregon Law graduates begin their careers in a variety of professions and in a variety of places.
 Every February, we report to the American Bar Association the employment status of all members of our most recent graduating class nine months after graduation.
-These young professionals are at the starting, pursuing careers across the country and around the world.
+These young professionals are at the starting point, pursuing careers across the country and around the world.

 As in all job sectors across the country, the impacts from the recession are evident within the legal profession.
-The number of entry-level positions in large firms has decreased.
-But Oregon Law students have traditionally pursued careers in public interest-public service organizations, and they continue to find meaningful employment law in traditional practice — with both public and private organizations — and in professional opportunities beyond traditional lawyering.
+But Oregon Law students continue to find meaningful employment law in traditional practice — with both public and private organizations — and in professional opportunities beyond traditional lawyering.
 Oregon Law graduates can be found in nonprofit organizations, courts, government agencies, and nongovernmental organizations; in small, mid-sized, and large law firms; and in the business sector.
 In all of these settings, our alumni serve in positions where their legal education is a significant asset to their success and that of their employer.

 Class of 2014 Employment Statistics